stjordanis/terra-docs-old/docs/validator-faq.md

   * Get this value with `terrad tendermint show-validator` e.g. `terravalconspub1zcjduc3qcyj09qc03elte23zwshdx92jm6ce88fgc90rtqhjx8v0608qh5ssp0w94c`

 * **Application keys**: These keys are created from the application and used to sign transactions.
 As a validator, you will probably use one key to sign staking-related transactions, and another key to sign oracle-related transactions.
-Application keys are associated with a public key `terrapub` and an address `terra`.
+Application keys are associated with a public key `terrapub-` and an address `terra-`.
 Both are derived from account keys generated by `terracli keys add`.

 > A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `terravaloper` and `terravaloperpub`
 {note}